genedan/TmVal/README.md

 ```

 To more complex ones, such as the accumulated value of an arithmetically
-increasing annuity with a starting payment of 5,000, and subsequent payments of 100 over a 5-year term, at 5% compound interest:
+increasing annuity-due with a starting payment of 5,000, and subsequent payments of 100 over a 5-year term, at 5% compound interest:
 ```python
 ann = Annuity(
     amount=5000,